NickLindeberg/checks-for-understanding/module-2/backend/week_two.md

 ```

 Now how would you find the owner of the team with an id of 4?
+Team.find(4).owner

 5. In a database that's holding students and teachers, what will be the relationship between students and teachers?
+A teacher has many students.  student belongs to teacher.

 Draw the schema diagram.
+See attached.

 6. Define foreign key, primary key, and schema.
+Foreign - A key that relates to another table.
+Primary - usually the id key in a table.
+Schema - The format in which are tables are created, in a visual view.

 7. Describe the relationship between a foreign key on one table and a primary key on another table.
+A foreign key is a way to connect your table with a table that has a corresponding primary key
 8. What are the parts of an HTTP response?
+Status, response and body.

 ### Optional Questions